ColorlabMD/Prores-BitDepth/README.md

 12 bit Discreet Red Only Values | 809 | 808 | 808 | 808 | 2635 | 2635
 10 bit Discreet Red Only Values | 656 | 656 | 660 | 660 | 1024 | 1024

+## Conclusions:

+1. ProRes is truly "up to 12bit" in all formats except proxy.
+2. ProRes decoding requires 12bits to store all possible output values except in proxy.
+3. All formats, except proxy, can produce 1024 discreet output values from 1024 input values.(Full 10bit)
+4. Color bitdepth is lower than luminance even though the name of the codec ProRes444 "4:4:4 meaning commonly means sample ratios between compenents" would seem to advertise otherwise.
+5. The FFmpeg prores_ks encoder is not recommended for encoding and the decoder should only be used for 444 Proes types.